-OAuth2 | TsgcHTTP_OAuth2_Client
+TsgcHTTP_OAuth2_Client

-This component allows to handle flow between client and the other roles, basically, when you set Active := True, opens a new Web Browser and requests user grant authorization, if successful, authorization server sends a token to application which is processed and with this token, client can connect to resource server.
+This component allows you to handle flow between client and the other roles, basically, when you set Active := True, opens a new Web Browser and requests user grant authorization, if successful, authorization server sends a token to application which is processed and with this token, client can connect to resource server.
 This component, starts a simple HTTP server which handles authorization server responses and uses an HTTP client to request Access Tokens.

 GrantType

-Client supports 2 types of Authorization:
+Client supports the following types of Authorization:

 auth2Code: It's used to perform authentication and authorization in the majority of application types, including single page applications, web applications, and natively installed applications.
 The flow enables apps to securely acquire access_tokens that can be used to access resources secured, as well as refresh tokens to get additional access_tokens, and ID tokens for the signed in user.